 - You get a taste of college-level work in your chosen subject

-- It shows colleges that you have what it takes to complete challenging course work at college level
+- It shows colleges that you have what it takes to complete challenging course work at the college level

 - You earn college credits in high school